Tennessee earns first national title in baseball with 6-5 win over Texas A&M

 The Volunteers bounced back from a Game 1 loss to win two straight and become the first No. 1 national seed in the NCAA Tournament to win the title since Miami in 1999.

+“Kids are tough these days.
+They will do what you ask them to do,” said Vitello, the Vols’ seventh-year coach.
+“I know our fans got us through that tough inning.
+That was a group effort on the mound.
+If you’re in the SEC, you’re going to be a superstar player, but you need to be a good teammate, and that’s what these guys were.”

-Tennessee (60-13) held an Aggies' offense averaging 8.5 runs per game for the season to six runs over the last 20 innings of the finals, with Zander Sechrist and Nate Snead doing the heavy lifting on Monday before the Aggies came back to score four runs and get the tying run at the plate in the ninth.
+Tennessee (60-13) held an Aggies team averaging 8.5 runs per game for the season to six runs over the last 20 innings of the finals, with Zander Sechrist and Nate Snead doing the heavy lifting on Monday before Texas A&M came back to score four runs and get the tying run at the plate in the ninth.

 Aaron Combs struck out Hayden Schott and Ted Burton to end the game and set off a Tennessee celebration behind the pitcher’s mound.